LANNDS18/Kiwi_Review/README.md

 MySQL 8.0.26

-Create First migration
+Create first migration

 `dotnet ef migrations add InitialCreate`

-Update databse
+Update database

 `dotnet ef database update`

-Add Changes
+Add changes

 `dotnet ef migrations add <NAME>`

 ### Note

-Using `dotnet ef` to generate data model is not stable in arm64 Architecture, .Net5 is better recommded to use in this project.
+Using `dotnet ef` to generate data model is not stable in Arm64 architecture, .Net5 is better recommended to use in this project.

 ## Deployment